 The following basic studio equipment and supplies are available to all residents.
-Residents are responsible for replacing or repairing any equipment that breaks due to misuse or negligence.
+Residents are responsible for replacing or repairing any equipment they break due to misuse or negligence.

-- Yoga and pilates mats, bolster, yoga ball (no straps or blocks)
+Yoga and pilates mats, bolster, yoga ball, yoga strap

 Taleamor Park has a washing machine and dryer available for a nominal fee per use.
 Taleamor Park provides detergent.
 An outdoor clothesline and inside drying racks are available for eco-friendly and free-of-charge drying.

 Summer days sometimes can be uncomfortably hot and humid or cool and rainy, but quite often are warm and pleasant.
 Spring and autumn days are usually cool and beautiful, but sometimes chilly and damp.
 Winter snow and ice can start in late October but climate change has made this a rare event.
 January and February and possibly March occasionally see sub-zero temperatures.
 Severe weather can cause power outages that require us to use our backup generator.

 House slippers (outside shoes are NOT allowed in the house)

 Headphones or ear buds to listen to music